djhemath/hemath.dev/content/blog/stop-waiting-for-motivations-build-systems-instead.md

 So instead of saying "I need to be motivated to go to gym," it is better to ask, "What kind of system would make me go gym, even on days I feel lazy?"

 I used to go to the gym only when I felt like it.
-That meant I’d show up twice a week… maybe thrice if I had a good playlist.
+That meant I'd show up twice a week… maybe thrice if I had a good playlist.

 Then I built a system.
 I fixed the time for gym.
 I should enter gym between 9 AM and 10 AM, no negotiation.
 No matter when I go, I should do a full body warm up, stretch, target one or two muscles, stretch again, cool down, grab a black coffee and continue with the day.